 During those years, I also had to give up many of my weekends, especially during the spring and summer to photograph weddings.
 I missed important moments in my friend’s and family’s lives.
 Baby showers, birthdays, baptisms, graduations, and other celebrations.
 I even missed a few of my friend’s weddings.
 Those were particularly painful.

 Additionally, there were some frustrating things about the wedding photography industry as a whole.
 The biggest one was that it seemed like almost everyone I met already knew a wedding photographer.
-Their best friend’s uncle, their friend from high school, their cousin’s wife, etc. Every time someone told me that, inside I felt that I wanted to quit wedding photography at that moment.
+Their best friend’s uncle, their friend from high school, their cousin’s wife, etc. Every time someone told me that I would die a little inside of disappointment.

 Also, 90% of them charged fees that would not provide a viable income.
 It was really hard to compete against all that.
 And I learned I’m not a natural salesman, and that really worked against me.
 Most of the truly successful wedding photographers are salespeople first and photographers second.
-Other photographers have felt these same pains too.
+Many other photographers feel these same pains too.

 My Passion For Street And Art Photography